nemanjamt/digital-library/README.md

 Use following command to start application/pipeline: <br>
 docker-compose -f .deploy/docker-compose.yml up

+## Application documentation
+Full documentation can be found inside .docs folder, where each of the pipeline stage is described in detail.

 ### SonarQube and SonarScanner
 After starting Docker Compose and completing the pipeline, the message in the console should look like this